 Used by a process to redefine the error handler for undefined function calls and undefined registered processes.
-Inexperienced users are not to use this flag, as code auto-loading depends on the correct operation of the error handling module.
+Use this flag with substantial caution, as code auto-loading depends on the correct operation of the error handling module.

-'''

 FullsweepAfter = OldFullsweepAfter = integer() >= 0

-'''